hknutzen/Netspoc/technical.markdown

 references to the the respective interfaces of these routers are saved within every router object of the cluster. ** why?**

+* * *
+* no_in_acl: ACL is not generated at the zone interfaces but ACL information is contained in the ACL of the other interfaces of the corresponding router instead.